 These are firm peaks.
 They should be able to hold their shape.
 If you beat for a few seconds longer, they can become even stiffer.

-Now back to our chiffon cake.
 Any interesting tips on how you beat or separate your egg whites?

 Parting pics … egrets on Lake Naivasha